michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/installation-and-basic-set-up.md

     Relationships, deselect this option to simplify the screen display.
     Tabs for Contributions, Pledges, Memberships, Events, Grants and Cases are also hidden if the corresponding component is not enabled.
+-   **Viewing Smart Groups** - Controls the display of the smart groups a contact belongs to.
 -   **Editing Contacts** - Controls the sections included when adding or editing a contact record.
 EXAMPLE: If your organization does not record Gender and Birth Date for individuals, then simplify the form